HSSangha/Letter_Classification/README.md

 ![Link not found](https://raw.githubusercontent.com/HSSangha/Letter_Classification/master/con5.png)

-## Communciate and visualize the results
+## What we learned

-What did you learn and do the results make sense?
-Revisit your initial question and answer it.
-H
+We looked at different classification and clustering machine leaning algorithms.
+We leanred that

-### Class Exercise
+## Class Exercise

 In each project, I'd like to see a homework assignment that the class can do/evaluate to learn more about your data.
 This should be a reproducible notebook that allows them to learn one or more aspects of your data workflow.
 It is also an opportunity to share your research with your colleagues.